 In the MIX-UP project, everwave manages the online blog as a platform for consistent public dissemination.

 Dr Tilman Floehr studied biology and holds a doctorate in aquatic ecotoxicology from RWTH Aachen University.
 His doctoral thesis focused on the water pollution of the Yangtze River in China.
 He has nine years of work experience as a scientist, coordinator of an environmental training lab, research consultant and project leader of international projects.
-He is a member of PGS e.V. for almost three years as well as a board member, and head of R&D for more than one year.
+He is a member of everwave (former Pacific Garbage Screening e.V.) for almost three years as well as a board member, and head of R&D for more than one year.

 Jacqueline Plaster has studied biotechnology at RWTH Aachen University with a Master of Science degree.
 Her master thesis was part of the former Horizon 2020 project “From Plastic Waste to Plastic Value using Pseudomonas putida” (P4SB) and focused on the degradation of plastic monomers from PU and PET by using them as the sole carbon source for bacteria.
-She already has many years of work experience due to many part-time and student assistant (HiWi) jobs.
-She is a member of PGS e.V. for almost two years and a project manager within R&D department since April 2019.
+She already has many years of work experience due to many part-time and student assistant jobs.
+She is a member of everwave (former Pacific Garbage Screening e.V.) for almost two years and project manager within R&D department since January 2020.

 Leon Kirschgens studies social science at the Cologne University and attends the Cologne Journalism School for Economics and Politics.
 As a freelance journalist, he is working for different newspapers and has many years of work experience in content writing.
 He is a content manager within the Marketing- & PR-Team of everwave (former Pacific Garbage Screening e.V.) since January 2020.